Getting started

 Finding your way around the editor

-The editor toolbar, formatting and the ruler, find and replace, the More menu, the notebook panel, focus mode, the outline, and page breaks.
+The editor toolbar, formatting and the ruler, find and replace, the More menu, the notebook panel, focus mode, the writing backdrop, typewriter mode, the outline, page breaks, and spoilers.

 The editor keeps the writing surface clear and tucks everything else into a slim toolbar and a few panels you open only when you want them.
 Closed, they take up no room.
 This is a tour of what each one does.